-Fig. 5.
-Calibration data from the PIP joint on the index finger with a linear regression ( $R^2=1$ ), representative of all joints.
-As expected, the linear joint measurements of the Instrumented Hand supports its use in experimental validation of soft hand exoskeletons.
+FIGURE 5.
+Calibration data from the PIP joint on the index finger with a linear regression ( $R^2 = 1$ ), representative of all joints.
+As expected, the highly linear output for each of the joints of the Instrumented Hand supports its use in experimental validation of soft hand exoskeletons.

-Table 1.
-DEVICE CHARACTERIZATION OF THE JOINT MEASUREMENT CAPABILITIES OF THE INSTRUMENTED HAND.
+TABLE 1.
+DEVICE CHARACTERIZATION OF THE JOINT MEA-SUREMENT CAPABILITIES OF THE INSTRUMENTED HAND.